ML-Bioinfo-CEITEC/rbp/README.md

  - We use Python3 (ideally 3.7.4)
  - For testing, we use pytest.
  - Please, use virtualenv / pyenv / conda environments.
- - To make your life easier, set up [GitLab SSH keys](https://gitlab.com/help/ssh/README#generating-a-new-ssh-key-pair) (if you have never done that, ask for help).
+ - To make your life easier, set up [GitLab SSH keys](https://gitlab.com/help/ssh/README#generating-a-new-ssh-key-pair) (if you have never done that, let me help you).
  - Ask for forgiveness, not for permission.
 We are currently all admins, you are allowed to push to master branch.

 ### Install